 Get Help Defending Your Professional License Today

 A complaint can significantly affect your career and your ability to support yourself.
 Disciplinary action against you may result in the suspension or revocation of your license.
 However, you may avoid these damaging consequences with a quick response and the right defense from the outset of your case.
-Contact the license defense attorneys at Bertolino LLP so that we can investigate your case.
+Contact the license defense lawyers at Bertolino LLP so that we can investigate your case.
 You can call our office at (512) 515-9518 or visit us online to get more information about the services we can offer you.

 Call or text (512) 476-5757 or complete a Case Evaluation form